Walter Reed Medical Center

 Because of its location near Washington, D.C., Walter Reed and surrounding area residents have access to year-round adventures, including cultural activities of every kind, sporting events, and the abundance of government and historic buildings to tour.
 You’ll find something for everyone: festivals, museums, food, wine, and concerts.

-Do note that major events like the Cherry Blossom Festival, Marine Corps Marathon, and National Christmas Tree Lighting require advance planning.
+Note that major events like the Cherry Blossom Festival, Marine Corps Marathon, and National Christmas Tree Lighting require advance planning.
 Like the pace in D.C., everything moves quickly.
 Realize that attractions such as the iconic Smithsonian museums easily take weeks to explore.
 Plan well in advance for visits to the White House or the Pentagon.

 Walter Reed’s centric, Mid-Atlantic location provides vacation destinations that include river, bay, and ocean excursions in Virginia, Washington, D.C., and Maryland.
 Western Maryland is known for access to mountain terrain, and many families find themselves heading there to seek relief from humid summers, but also to sharpen their ski skills in the winter.
 Keep in mind there’s plenty of recreation outlets within a 2-3 hour drive in neighboring West Virginia and Pennsylvania.